splicebox/eXAlu/README.md

 ```

 #### Example
-Below is an example showing how to perform inference on a small *Alu* bed file using the trained network weights,
+Below is an example showing inference for a small *Alu* BED file using the trained network weights:

 ```
 conda activate alu_env